Forest-Protocols/forest-AI/cli/README.md

 **Aliases:** `pt`, `protocols`

 **Arguments:**
 - `[addresses...]` - Smart contract addresses of the Protocols.
-If not given shows all of them.
+If not given shows data for all available Protocols.

 **Options:**
 - `-d, --details` - Reads additional details from the Providers/Validators in the Protocols (default: true)